 9. Re-posts: This is when a member of your audience posts a piece of your content on their profile.

 10. Shares: These are the posts your followers and audience take from your profile and share with their network.

 You can influence all of these metrics, increase your social following, and improve overall engagement on your profile by using the same tactics you would to generate leads and boost conversions.

-You can also interact with your followers more frequently by talking to them, tagging them in content, responding to their questions, like their posts, encouraging them to use your hashtags, and share your content (and you can also re-post user-generated content).
+You can also interact with your followers more frequently by tagging them in content, responding to their questions, like their posts, encouraging them to use your hashtags, and share your content (and you can also re-post user-generated content).

 You can review social media metrics in a variety of ways, For example, you can use the analytics tools built into the various platforms you use.
 Here are a few examples:

 - Facebook Analytics

 You might also choose to use an analytics and tracking tool such as Google Analytics.
 This is an excellent option if you want to track your social media and website metrics.
 Lastly, as we reviewed earlier, many social media management tools have monitoring and tracking features automatically built-in.